• Skip to primary navigation

 • It pairs seamlessly with this Turkey Veggie Chili - one of my all time favorites

-• Just drizzled with honey or spread with a thin layer of honey butter
+• Just drizzled with honey or spread with a thin layer of honey or honey butter

 Hand holding a honey dipper drizzling honey onto a piece of cornbread